hackclub/camp/cohort_4/playbook/ACTIVITIES.md

 Everyone starts off in the “egg” stage and has to act like eggs like being in a squatting position.
 Every “egg” will find another “egg” to play rock paper scissors with.
-Play rock paper scissors 3 times (one round) to see if either wins 2 out of 3.
-If not, play another round until someone wins a round 2 out of 3.
-The person that wins will then evolve into the next stage “monkey” and has to find another “monkey” to play rock paper scissors with.
+Play rock paper scissors until someone wins 2 out of 3.
+The person that wins the rps round will then evolve into the next stage, which is “chicken,” and has to find another “chicken” to play rock paper scissors with.
 The “losing” person will remain an egg and find other eggs to play rock paper scissors with.
-The stages are egg to monkey to human then to divine being.
+The stages are egg to chicken to monkey to human then to divine being.
 In each stage, the “losing” person will de-evolve into the previous stage or if an egg will remain an egg.
+So if you lose when you're a chicken, then you become an egg again.
 Once a person becomes a divine being he/she leaves the game and watches.
 Continue until you have a certain number of divine beings agreed upon at the beginning of the game.

+For example, assume there are 6 people, and they all default start at the "egg" stage.
+There will be 3 rounds of rock paper scissors total, so egg1 - egg2, egg3 - egg4, egg5 - egg6.
+There will then be 3 winners, so chicken1 egg2 egg3 chicken4 egg5 chicken6, for example.
+Then, there will
+be 2 rounds going on, since there are an odd number of chickens and eggs: chicken1 - chicken6, egg2 - egg3, while chicken4 and egg5 wait for partners.
+Then when people lose, an example scenario is: egg1, monkey6, chicken2, egg3, chicken4, and egg5.
+This continues until there are a specific number of divine beings you decide upon.

 # Introduction talk